Sign up to be notified when new chapters are released.

 Founder and Partner, Tidemark

-Now we approach the frontier—after a Vertical SaaS Vendor (VSV) has won its category, it has the opportunity to extend through the value chain.
+After a Vertical SaaS Vendor (VSV) has won its category, it has the opportunity to extend through the value chain.
 In addition to the merchant, the VSV can sell to the merchant’s suppliers, employees, and consumers.
 If it is successful, it can start the cycle over again: Win, Expand, and Extend.

 The businesses who succeed on this path are superlative, with control points across multiple constituents and interlocking workflows.
 At its highest form, a VSV transforms from a simple tool into a multi-stakeholder platform, setting the direction for an entire industry.